Shanmukha21/Log-Analyzer/README.md

 - **`log_analysis.ipynb`**: A Jupyter Notebook showcasing the process of analyzing log files step-by-step.
 Ideal for interactive exploration.
 - **`log_analysis.py`**: A standalone Python script that performs log analysis.
 Use this script for automated or large-scale analysis.
 - **`log_analysis_results.csv`**: The log analysis output is saved as a CSV file.
 It includes processed insights from the sample log file.
 - **`sample.log`**: This is a sample log file used for demonstration and testing the analysis scripts.
-The team Added 10,000 logs to the sample logs to test the model's capability.
+Added 10,000 logs to the sample logs to test the model's capability.

 ### 2. Streamlit_APP Directory
 - **`app.py`**: The main script for the Streamlit web application.
 Run this script to launch the log analysis tool in a browser.